 - If there is any failure or delay in picking up on signs that your baby is in distress in labour, then there can be a delay in delivering the baby.
 During this delay, the baby may be deprived of oxygen, causing brain damage

-Our specialist child brain injury solicitors at Bolt Burdon Kemp understand your worries.
-You may face high medical treatment and therapy costs, while facing the prospect of having to give up work to care for your baby.
-Birth injury compensation can help fund specialist treatment, therapy and care now and for the future of your child.
+Our specialist solicitors understand your worries.
+Your child may face expensive medical treatment and therapy costs, and the prospect of having to give up work to care for your baby.
+Birth injury compensation can help fund specialist treatment, therapy, and care, not just now but in your – and your child’s – future.

-If you have a claim, please get in touch with us now – the costs of fighting your child’s birth injury claim can be met by Legal Aid.
-Our team will work on a ‘no win, no fee’ basis where Legal Aid is not available.
-And if you’d like more information on brain damage, or would like to get in touch with a specialist cerebral palsy charity, please visit our partner support organisations page.
+If you have experienced something like this, please get in touch with us now – the costs of fighting your child’s birth injury claim could be met by Legal Aid.
+Where Legal Aid is not available, our team will work on a ‘no win, no fee’ basis.
+And if you’d like more information on brain damage, or need to get in touch with a specialist cerebral palsy charity, please visit our partner support organisations page.

 Skull and head injury

 Injuries can occur to a baby’s head and scalp when the forceps or ventouse – a vacuum suction attached to the baby’s head – are used to help deliver the baby.
 The use of forceps can also cause brain haemorrhages.

 Some infants delivered by forceps can also suffer damage to their facial nerves.
 This can cause the face to fall on one side or the muscles to be paralysed in the eye, forehead or mouth.